This page provides information about Georgetown University’s well-being resources accessible in person or remotely via telehealth.Back to Top

 For Faculty and Staff

-- All benefits-eligible employees still have access to virtual wellness workshops, challenges, coaches and more through Health Advocate.
+- All benefits-eligible employees have access to virtual wellness workshops, challenges, coaches and more through Health Advocate.

 - Register for telehealth or video visits with your health plan: